Fall Planting Instructions (Containerized)

 - Plant them at the same height they were grown in the container (at the crown where the bark changed from green to brown), with plenty of room for the roots.
 Partially fill the planting hole with the native soil.
 Set the tree in the middle of the hole with plenty of room for the roots.
 Avoid planting the tree too deep.
 Using some soil, secure the tree in a straight position, then fill with native soil and firming the soil around the lower roots making sure there are no air pockets.
 Keep backfilling until the soil is level with the root collar.
 Do not add soil amendments such as compost, peat, or bark this can cause root fungus.
 Do not use fertilizer, potting soil or chemicals on your young trees.

-- We recommend keeping the pot stake attached to the tree for 1 season.
+- We recommend keeping the pot stake attached to the tree for 1 season, unless the green tape attached to the pot stake is too tight then remove the pot stake and re attach with fresh horticulture tape.
 After 1 season you can remove the pot stake.
 If the tree appears stable staking is not needed.
 If staking is necessary, hold the trunk with one hand to find the height at which the unsupported top can stand up on its own and will spring back to a vertical position if gently flexed.
 Allow trees a slight amount of flex rather than holding them rigidly in place.
 Tree straps should be made of material that will not injure the tree.
 If using Grow Tubes then staking the tree is not necessary.
 You will need to attach a stake to your grow tubes.
 Grow Tube Shelter Installation Instruction

 - Create a water-holding basin around the hole and water the trees in thoroughly at planting, making sure that there are no air pockets around the roots.
 Water slowly at the drip line.
 After the water has soaked in, spread a protective layer of mulch 2-4” deep around the trunk pulling the mulch a few inches away from the trunk.
 Leaf litter, hay, shredded or fine bark or pine needles are good choices for mulch or use weed mats to prevent weed competition and reduce water evaporation.
 While the trees still have leaves on them, they will need to be watered at least twice/week, perhaps more on sandier soils.
 The amount of water needed is dependent on your soil, temperatures and rainfall.
 As the temperatures cool off and they start to lose their leaves, you can gradually water less, keeping the roots slightly moist throughout the winter.
 IT IS EXTREMELY CRITICAL THAT NEWLY TRANSPLANTED TREES BE WATERED REGULARLY DURING THE FIRST FEW YEARS OF GROWTH.
 It is the most important factor to ensure the successful start of your new trees!